repo-of-shadd/repo-of-shadd/README.md

 - 👋 Hi, you have landed on @repo-of-shadd 🚩
 - 📯 This profile may look empty right now as this is totally new.
 Please see this as a fresh start of a new and long journey
-- :sunglasses: I'm a Test Engineer and I love my job!
+- :sunglasses: I'm a SQA Engineer and I love my job!
 - 👀 I’m interested in always learning new testing tools and techniques
 - 🌱 I’m currently practicing my existing skills and will update them in here very soon!
 - 💞️ I’m looking to collaborate on test automation framework building